Last updated on .

 If you walk west down Yerebatan Street from the Basilica Cistern, you’ll enter the Cağaloğlu neighborhood and eventually come to the Cağaloğlu Hamam (Cağaloğlu Hamamı).
 It was the last hamam built during the Ottoman Empire, opening in 1741.
 The bath was built to raise revenue for the Library of Sultan Mahmud I, which is located in Hagia Sophia.
 Its original name was the New Hamam (Yeni Hamam).

-Although quite expensive, Cağaloğlu Hamam is one of the best places in Istanbul to experience a traditional Turkish bath.
+Although it can get quite expensive, Cağaloğlu Hamam is one of the best places in Istanbul to experience a traditional Turkish bath.
 Various packages are available for both men and women.
-I have been there three times myself and recommended it to family and friends visiting the city.
+I have been there several times myself and recommended it to family and friends visiting the city.
 Everyone has left satisfied with the service and experience.
 Reservations are highly recommended.

 Hadım Hasan Pasha Madrasa